constructive-symmetry/constructive-symmetry/T002_Tools_of_Math_Construction/Part03_Aggregate_Theory.md

 # an Aggregate Theory of Concrete Mathematics
 ## Suggestions for Further Study

-As adjuncts and followups to [Kevin Bacon and the Stern-Brocot Tree, a Sermon on Rational Approximation](../T001_Kevin_Bacon_and_the_Stern-Brocot_Tree/a_Sermon_on_Rational_Approximation.md), the Stern-Brocot Tree appears in each of these three books:
+As adjuncts and followups to [Kevin Bacon and the Stern-Brocot Tree, a Sermon on Rational Approximation](../T001_Kevin_Bacon_and_the_Stern-Brocot_Tree/a_Sermon_on_Rational_Approximation.md), the Stern-Brocot Tree appears in each of these top-level resources:

 * Indra's Pearls: The Vision of Felix Klein, by David Mumford, Caroline Series, and David Wright
   * A state-of-the-art introduction to computer graphics, fractals, mathematics, and much more.